RESBI/Plutus/README.md

 ## Display cracking rate

-While running, it prints
-'''Shell
-m: N A/s
-'''
-to the terminal, where 'm' is the worker's ID and 'N A/s' stands for N addresses was checked in one second average.
+While running, it prints 'm: N A/s' to the terminal, where 'm' is the worker's ID and 'N A/s' stands for N addresses was checked in one second average.

 ## Huge memory required